startupjs/startupjs/packages/backend/README.md

 The package can be configured using the following environment variables:

-- `MONGO_URL`: URL for the MongoDB connection.
-If set and `NO_MONGO` is not true, MongoDB will be used as the database.
+- `MONGO_URL`: Specifies the URL for the MongoDB connection.
+MongoDB is used as the primary database unless overridden by setting `NO_MONGO` to true.
-- `NO_MONGO`: Set to true to disable MongoDB and fallback to SQLite.
+- `NO_MONGO`: When set to true, this variable disables the use of MongoDB.
+In this case, the package will utilize a Mingo database with persisting data to SQLite.
-- `DB_PATH`: The file path for the SQLite database.
-If not set, a default 'sqlite.db' file will be used.
+- `DB_PATH`: Defines the file path for the SQLite database.
+This setting is relevant when `NO_MONGO` is true.
+If `DB_PATH` is not specified, the default file 'sqlite.db' will be used.
-- `DB_LOAD_SNAPSHOT`: Optional path to a SQLite snapshot file.
-If provided, the database will be initialized from this snapshot
+- `DB_LOAD_SNAPSHOT`: An optional variable that can be set with a path to a SQLite snapshot file.
+This setting is relevant when `NO_MONGO` is true.
+If provided, the SQLite database will be initialized from this snapshot.
 - `REDIS_URL`: URL for the Redis connection.
 - `NO_REDIS`: Set to true to use a mocked Redis client.

 ### Database Initialization

-The backend supports both MongoDB and SQLite databases.
-It automatically chooses the database based on the provided environment variables:
+The backend toggles between MongoDB and Mingo for database operations, influenced by environment settings:

-- If `MONGO_URL` is provided and `NO_MONGO` is not true, it connects to MongoDB.
+- **MongoDB**: Used when `MONGO_URL` is set and `NO_MONGO` is false.
-- If MongoDB is not used, it falls back to SQLite.
-The SQLite database is either created or loaded from `DB_PATH`.
+- **Mingo and SQLite**: Activated by setting `NO_MONGO` to true.
+Mingo handles operations, while SQLite is solely for data persistence, initialized from `DB_PATH` if provided.
-- If `DB_LOAD_SNAPSHOT` is provided, the database is initialized from this snapshot, allowing for pre-populated data setups.
+- **SQLite Snapshot**: When `DB_LOAD_SNAPSHOT` is set, SQLite is initialized with this pre-populated data snapshot and pull data to Mingo.

+This setup ensures flexibility in database management based on environment configurations.

-### Read-Only Mode
+### Using Mingo

-The backend can operate in a read-only mode for SQLite databases.
-This is determined by the `DB_PATH` variable.
-If `DB_PATH` is an empty string, the SQLite database will be in read-only mode.

-### Data Persistence and Cloning

-The backend includes advanced handling for data persistence and cloning in SQLite:

-- Changes to the database are persisted in real-time.
-- The ability to clone data from a source SQLite database to a target database is provided, facilitating data migration and testing scenarios.
+When NO_MONGO is true, Mingo is the active database.
+SQLite is exclusively used for persisting Mingo's state Data Persistence can be disabled by pass empty string to `DB_PATH`.

 ## Usage

 To use the backend package in your StartupJS project, import and initialize it as follows:

-## Usage

 ```js
 import getBackend from '@startupjs/backend'